 - Greater return on training investments;

-- Saved time, energy and expenses associated discrimination claims; and
+- Saved time, energy and expenses associated with discrimination claims; and

 - Elimination or reduction of industrial disputes or fines for breaching Workplace Health and Safety laws.